 Whether or not it’s your first time, getting your Gynecologist’s advice can help you avoid a lot of complications, such as miscarriage.
 Based on the evaluation, your doctor will tell you if your reproductive system is healthy enough to bear a baby.

 Urinary tract infection can quickly spread inside your system and causes a burning sensation while urinating.
-It might as well be a temporary infection, but the sure shot way to know is to ask an expert and get yourself examined.
+It might as well be a temporary infection, but the sure-shot way to know is to ask an expert and get yourself examined.

 The opinions on this may vary from one Gynecologist to another.
-Although pubic hair breeds healthy bacteria and keep the bad ones at bay, removing them for the sake of aesthetics is acceptable.
+Although pubic hair breeds healthy bacteria and keeps the bad ones at bay, removing them for the sake of aesthetics is acceptable.
 But how frequent is too frequent?
 Your Gynecologist can answer this better.

 While the chances of getting pregnant during periods are slim, it is always advised to take birth control measures if you are not sure.
 Your Gynecologist will tell you the probability in your case.

-Vagina do smell to a certain extent, but if it's too evident, there are chances of infection.
+The vagina does smell to a certain extent, but if it’s too evident, there are chances of infection.
 However, your Gynecologist can kick any fear regarding this to the curb.